 Template 1 distinguishes between those sectors which are considered to contribute highly to climate change and sectors which are not considered to contribute highly to climate change.
-Exposures to sectors considered to contribute highly to climate change are further classified into sub-sectors, where applicable, and represent 21.8% of the Bank's total exposure within its lending and investments portfolios.
-These exposures were further assessed to identify those exposures towards companies excluded from the EU Paris-aligned Benchmarks (2.3%) in accordance with the below criteria and based on expert judgement:
+Exposures to sectors considered to contribute negatively to climate change are further classified into sub-sectors, where applicable, and represent 24.4% (Dec-22: 21.8%) of the Bank's total exposure within its lending and investments portfolios.
+These exposures were further assessed to identify those exposures towards companies excluded from the EU Paris-aligned Benchmarks7 (Jun-23: 1.6%; Dec-22: 2.3%) in accordance with the below criteria and based on expert judgement: